 101 Jessup Road, Warwick, NY

 This Warwick farm, which takes about two hours to get to from Manhattan by car, has a gorgeous pick-your-own pumpkin patch, in addition to a slew of apple trees (they say they’ve got up to 20 varieties of apple) and peach trees in the summer.
 Admission to the farm is free, though apples run about $29 per half-bushel; a visit to the pumpkin patch runs $10, but the price includes one pumpkin of any size.
-The orchards also have hayrides, farm animals you can feed and pet, a corn maze, honey bee hives, and a farm stand where you can purchase cider and apple-themed desserts.
+The orchards also have hayrides and a corn maze (closed this year, though), farm animals you can feed and pet, honey bee hives, and a farm stand where you can purchase cider and apple-themed desserts.

 6. Jenkins-Lueken Orchards

 This New Paltz orchard, located about a two-hour drive from Manhattan, kicks off its apple picking season in early September, granting visitors access to its more than 500 apple trees.
 You can pick bags by the peck or half-bushel, and pick pumpkins from their patches for 40 cents a pound.
 There’s also a farm stand where you can purchase produce, cider, and baked goods, among